 The best part about these chicken legs is how easy they are, just like smoked turkey legs!
 A simple rub is all it takes to infuse flavor into the chicken, and then a trip through the pellet grill to add that smoked flavor.
-Ready in about an hour, these chicken leg quarters are so easy!
+This takes easy baked chicken quarters to a whole new level.
+Ready in about an hour; these chicken leg quarters are so easy!

 🍗 What Are Chicken Leg Quarters

 A whole chicken can be butchered in various ways, but one of the more economical cuts is the chicken leg quarter.
 These often go on sale for not very much cash, and when they do, I stock up and load my freezer.

 A chicken leg quarter is the chicken leg and thigh still attached.
 It has two main bones in it – one in the leg and one in the thigh, and it features the dark meat of the chicken.
 With plenty of fat and skin to crisp up, chicken quarters are good eating.